parmarraj8866/MERN-Stack--Product-Management-Admin-Panel/README.md

 ## 🧭 Sidebar Navigation

-The project includes a clean sidebar for quick navigation across sections:
+The application includes a clean and intuitive sidebar for seamless navigation:

 - 🏠 Dashboard Home
 - 🏷️ Category (Add / View)